Sports Training and Healing

 From sports to healing–the kinesthetic advantage

 Like us, athletes also get hurt.
 Can those same principles help us heal?
-The New York Times in Olympians Use Imagery as Mental Training gives an example.
-Emily Cook, of US freestyle ski team states, “One of the most important components of imagery is kinesthetic imagery.
+Emily Cook, of the US freestyle ski team gives an example, “One of the most important components of imagery is kinesthetic imagery.
 Actually feeling your body go through the motions.”

 Mindfulness and Body-Mind Healing